-Free Agent CEO Ed Molyneux added the SaaS Capital’s investment was a unique opportunity.
+Free Agent CEO Ed Molyneux says SaaS Capital’s investment was a unique opportunity.
 “We have historically raised equity and also used some venture debt, but we found the SaaS Capital solution to be a great way to finance our growth compared to those other options.”

-Above: FreeAgent CEO Ed Molyneux presenting at FinovateEurope 2013 in London.
+FreeAgent CEO Ed Molyneux presented at FinovateEurope 2013 in London.

 The financing from SaaS Capital comes in the form of a “revenue-based line of credit.”
 According to FreeAgent, this funding strategy will give the company the ability to deploy capital for longer periods than other lenders, as well as more flexibility when it comes to funding its own longer-term goals.
 Note that Finovate alum, Lighter Capital, specializes in this kind of financing.

-Founded in April 2007 and headquartered in Edinburg, United Kingdom, FreeAgent made its Finovate debut at FinovateEurope 2013, demoing its online accounting system.
+Founded in April 2007 and headquartered in Edinburg, United Kingdom, FreeAgent made its Finovate debut at FinovateEurope 2013, where its online accounting system was demoed.
 The company has 50 employees and more than 27,000 paying customers.
 Ed Molyneux is CEO.